Effective DIY Rat Removal Tips & Tricks

-1. The first step in your DIY Rat Removal should be to clean any garbage or debris from around your home including seeds that fall around bird feeders.
+1. The first step in any DIY Rat Removal should be to clean all garbage and debris from around your home including seeds that fall around bird feeders.
 Any objects leaning against your home could be concealing entry points or nesting locations.

 Cut back any bushes, flowers or trees to at least 1′ 1/2 feet away from your home.
 Make sure that no tree branches are leaning onto your home.
 Rats will use these as bridges to climb onto your roof.